supunsarachitha/SmartShop-API/CONTRIBUTING.md

 ## 🧪 Testing

 We use `xUnit` for unit testing.
-Please include tests for any new features or bug fixes.
+Please include unit tests and integration tests for any new features or bug fixes.

 ## 🛡️ Security